 Paper-2 for B.Arch / B. Planning.

 Paper-1 (B.E. / B. Tech) is conducted in “Computer Based Test (CBT)” mode only.
-Paper-1 contains 90 questions; out of which 30 questions from each in Physics, Chemistry and Mathematics.
-There will be four options for each question, out of which one answer is to be selected.
+Paper-1 contains 75 questions; out of which 20+5 questions from each in Physics, Chemistry and Mathematics.
+There will be 20 multiple choice questions from each subjects and four options for each question, out of which one answer is to be selected.
 Each correct answer carries 4 marks where as 1 mark will be deducted for each incorrect answer.
+Rest 5 questions students need to type the answer.
+These questions will have numeric value and there will be no negative marking.

 Duration of the test is 3 hrs.